 Crazy Boss, former Palais Royal

 In the early 2000s, the “Ranch Remodel” was meant to bank on the land’s history as a ranch.
 The land the mall sits on was the Southeastern corner of the Barker/LH7 Ranch, which was the largest ranch in Harris County.
 While ranching operations had ceased in the 1940s on this side of the dam, the interior of the Barker Reservoir was leased back to the ranchers up until the family mostly dismantled the business in the 1970s.
 The theme was a bit lost, and this is coming from someone who visited the mall during renovations; I didn’t fully get it until a few months in.
 Although, it should be noted that this retheming was well done, to say the least.
 Remaining Mission Style elements, like round windows, colorful tiles, and bits of faux adobe, were all removed or covered.
-Wood was the preferred trim for the interior of the mall.
+Stone and Wood were the preferred trims for the interior of the mall.
 This new theming would replace the neutral colors of the 90s, returning to deeper earth tones.
-Although with a heavy reliance on maroon to balance things out.
-The mall looked good enough that it could have been plopped down into Cinco Ranch and not have been out of place.
-The renovations would also bring exclusivity to the mall, with the opening of Houston’s first Alamo Drafthouse.
+Along with a heavy reliance on maroon to balance things out.
+The renovations would also bring exclusivity to the mall with the opening of Houston’s first Alamo Drafthouse.
+The mall once again looked good enough that it could have been plopped down into Cinco Ranch and not have been out of place.
 The updates were well received, and the 2000s continued to be quite a good time for West Oaks Mall.

 Heading back to the food court

 Despite success on the outside, the late 2000s were when the trouble really began for the mall.
 In this decade, the property would be sold three times, all in relatively quick succession.
 Each time, the mall value would drop.
 Going from hundreds of millions of dollars to the teens within less than ten years.
 It seems that each new owner discovered that despite the renovation, and steady foot traffic, this mall was essentially forever limited.
 Houstonians wouldn’t make this a destination mall without a freeway leading to it, and developers realized that expansion potential was limited.
 During this time, tenancy problems would also begin to develop.
-With JC Penney and Mervyn’s both closing their stores as part of larger restructurings, West Oaks came up short in finding new long-term tenants for either spot.
+With JC Penney and Mervyn’s both closing their stores as part of larger chain-wide restructurings, West Oaks came up short in finding new long-term tenants for either spot.
+As well many chain retailers would end up moving their storefronts to the de-outleting Katy Mills, with some spots having trouble finding new tenants.
 While foot traffic in the mall declined a bit towards the end of the 2000s, the mall was still in okay shape, and the new owners had a new plan.

 The rest of the food court